Hulikal

 Hulikal Ghat – The road in the picture connects Kundapur and other towns in Shivamogga district.

 Hulikal is a village located in the Hosanagara taluk of the Shimoga district in the Indian state of Karnataka and is known for its heavy rainfall.
-The Hulikal village lies in the Western Ghat (Paschima ghatta in Kannada) region of Karnataka state.
+The Hulikal village lies in the Western Ghats (Pashchima ghattagalu in Kannada) region of Karnataka state.
 The range of ghat is known by the name Hulikal ghat or Balebare ghat.
 The road running between Hosangadi and Mastikatte through Hulikal ghati connects the coastal district of Udupi with Shivamogga (Shimoga) district.
 The Mani dam reservoir and Savehoklu reservoir are nearby.
 KPCL has its colony at Mastikatte near to Hulikal.
 The nearest airport is at Mangalore, situated 123 km south-west of Hulikal.
 It has an elevation of 600m.

 Climate

 Hulikal experiences an extremely wet tropical monsoon climate (Am) under the Köppen climate classification.
 It has little to no rainfall from December to April and heavy to extremely heavy rainfall from May to November.